IBE160/SG-M-E-Ds/docs/architecture.md

+*   **Authentication (JWT Flow):** User identity will be managed using stateless JSON Web Tokens (JWTs).

+    1.  **Client-Side:** The frontend will use the Supabase client library to handle user sign-up and login.

+    2.  **Supabase Auth:** Upon successful login, Supabase provides the client with a secure JWT.

+    3.  **API Requests:** For all requests to protected backend endpoints, the client will include the JWT in the `Authorization` header (e.g., `Authorization: Bearer <jwt>`).

+    4.  **Backend Validation:** The Flask backend will use a decorator on protected routes to:

+        *   Extract the JWT from the `Authorization` header.

+        *   Validate the token's signature using the Supabase project's public JWT secret.

+        *   Ensure the token is not expired and is otherwise valid.

+        *   If valid, the request proceeds, often with the user's identity attached to the request context.
+If invalid, a `401 Unauthorized` error is returned.

-*   **API Keys:** All sensitive API keys (e.g., Gemini API key) will be stored as environment variables on the server-side (Vercel) and accessed only via Next.js API Routes.
+*   **API Keys:** All sensitive API keys (e.g., Gemini API key) will be stored as environment variables on the server-side (e.g., chosen hosting platform like AWS, Heroku) and accessed only via Flask API Routes.
 They will never be exposed to the client.

 *   **Input Sanitization:** All user inputs and data passed to AI services will be sanitized to prevent prompt injection or other malicious data.

-*   **Rate Limiting:** Implement rate limiting on Next.js API Routes, especially for AI generation endpoints, to prevent abuse and manage API costs.
+*   **Rate Limiting:** Implement rate limiting on Flask API Routes, especially for AI generation endpoints, to prevent abuse and manage API costs.

 *   **Communication:** All communication (frontend to backend, backend to external APIs) will utilize HTTPS/SSL for encryption in transit.